Z-HNAN/package-seed-lib/README.md

 # package-seed-lib

-publish js lib to npm use typescript
+publish ts lib to npm use typescript

 Use Jest to test

-Package with rollup to satisfies multiple package formats
+Package with rollup

 ## quick start